Andre Drummond NBA Preview vs. the 76ers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll break down Drummond's stats and trends, helping you with your prop bets.
+Below we will dive into Drummond's stats and trends, helping you make good picks on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.